mahunabi11/Crud/README.md

-The crud is  a basic for Learninig Web Development
+The crud is  a basic for Learning Web Development